Programs, Packets, and List Segmentation

 • Edit Program

-You will need to create either a Saved Filter on the homepage or build a universe in Universe Builder and turn them into a static lists in the Lists tab.
-Each Program is tied to a single list.
+You will need to create either a Saved Filter on the homepage or build a universe in Universes and turn them into a static lists in the Lists tab.
+Each Program is tied to a single static list.

 1. Within Programs, click on the Create Program button